AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 | Byte                  | 12 bytes | Unknown (Probably color data for each vertex) |
 | unsigned short        | 2 bytes  | Texture Info                                  |
 | unsigned short        | 2 bytes  | CLUT data                                     |

+Right after the face data we have a section that has a length equals to the sum of all animation index (that we loaded previously) times the number of vertices in the header times the size of a single vertex.

+This section should contain the vertex animation data that will be used to animate the model by swapping out the vertex data at runtime.

 ### STR Files